It’s true, thinking of your young child “helping” in the kitchen is not a pleasant thought for many parents, including myself.

 But to my surprise it actually turned out and the whole family enjoyed it.

-Unfortunately because there was no recipe and we didn’t write anything down so we have never been able to recreate it.
+Unfortunately because there was no recipe and we didn’t write anything down, we were never able to recreate it.

 What Other Fun Kitchen Activities For Kids Can You Think Of?